MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-predefined-dynamic-text.md

 ### Changing the default value for the current message

 Most of the time you should be able to use pre-defined dynamic text as-is, but sometimes you may need to change a default value.
 For example, the default value “Customer” may not work if your email is to non-customers.
 In this case, you can change the default value by selecting the pre-defined dynamic text in the editor canvas and then selecting the **Personalization** menu.
 After changing the default value, make sure to save it.
-It will save an updated version of the pre-defined dynamic text, *but only for the current message*.
+An updated version of the pre-defined dynamic text will be saved, *but only for the current message*.

 ### Changing the default value globally

 If the default value provided isn't appropriate for your situation (for example, you may refer to your customers as “clients” or “guests” rather than “customer”), you can change the default value for everyone.
 To change the global default value, select the vertical ellipses next to the pre-defined dynamic text's name and then select **Update pre-defined dynamic text**.
-It will update the pre-defined dynamic text for the current message and globally for future usage of the dynamic text in new messages (existing messages aren't affected).
+The pre-defined dynamic text will be updated for the current message and globally for future usage of the dynamic text in new messages (existing messages aren't affected).

 > [!div class="mx-imgBorder"]
 > ![Screenshot of updating a default value globally.](media/real-time-marketing-predefined-tokens-update.png "Screenshot of updating a default value globally")